-With increased Segway usage in Michigan, a lot of people are wondering what exactly our laws are that pertain to Segway PTs on our roads and in our parks and cities.
+With increased Segway usage in Michigan, a lot of people are wondering what exactly are the laws that pertain to Segway PTs on our roads and in our parks and cities.
 This document is here to help clear that up, and help to resolve some common misconceptions about the Segway personal transporter.

 The basic Segway law for Michigan is Senate bill #1016, 2002-PA-494.
 You can read it here.